arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/applicativeerror/README.md

 #### handleErrorWith

-This method requires a function that creates a new datatype from an error, `(E) -> HK<F, A>`.
+This method requires a function that creates a new datatype from an error, `(E) -> Kind<F, A>`.
 This function is used as a catch + recover clause for the current instance, allowing it to return a new computation after a failure.

 If [`Monad`]({{ '/docs/typeclasses/monad' | relative_url }}) has `flatMap` to allow mapping the value inside a *successful* datatype into a new datatype, you can think of `handleErrorWith` as a way that allows you to map the value of a *failed datatype into a new datatype.